Apply built-in styles to text

 Each paragraph style has an associated Outline Level setting.
 Outline levels include Body Text and Level 1 through Level 9.
-(Most documents make use only of body text and the first three or four outline levels. )
+Most documents use only body text and the first two, three, or four outline levels.

 Most documents use only two to four of the outline levels